-- Consider the environmental consequences of adopting alternatives, including alternative: - a) sites and site layouts - b) access modes and routes - c) materials handling and production processes - d) waste and water management - e) impact mitigation measures - f) energy sources - Selection of the preferred option should be justified in terms of: - a) ability to satisfy the objectives of the proposal - b) relative environmental and other costs of each alternative - c) acceptability of environmental impacts and contribution to identified environmental objectives - d) acceptability of any environmental risks or uncertainties - e) reliability of proposed environmental impact mitigation measures - f) efficient use (including maximising re-use) of land, raw materials, energy and other resources.
+- Consider the environmental consequences of adopting alternatives, including alternative: - a. sites and site layouts - b. access modes and routes - c. materials handling and production processes - d. waste and water management - e. impact mitigation measures - f. energy sources - Reasons should be included which justify undertaking the proposal in the manner proposed, having regard to the potential environmental impacts. - Selection of the preferred option should be justified in terms of: - a. ability to satisfy the objectives of the proposal - b. relative environmental and other costs of each alternative - c. acceptability of environmental impacts and contribution to identified environmental objectives - d. acceptability of any environmental risks or uncertainties - e. reliability of proposed environmental impact mitigation measures - f. efficient use (including maximising re-use) of land, raw materials, energy and other resources.

-C The location
+The location